Myths About Exercise

 5. A tissue mineral analysis performed by a lab that does not wash the hair, and interpreted by someone who understands it well, can often tell you if you are overdoing exercise.

 The properly performed and interpreted hair mineral test will often indicate adrenal exhaustion.
 Only very gentle exercise is acceptable and helpful for these people.
 Vigorous exercise of any kind in this condition only slows regeneration and is quite dangerous for your health and healing.

 6. Involve your whole body.
 Exercise outside in the fresh air whenever possible.
 Flexibility is as important as strength and endurance.
 Stretching and deep breathing are vital for health.

-Walking, swimming, bicycling and gardening are excellent.
-Long-lived people in the world often work outside, but usually not strenuously.
-Meditative exercises such as yoga or tai chi are also okay but be careful because many are injured in these classes due to peer pressure to keep up with their classmate’s performance rather than focusing on where they are as an individual.
-The teacher must walk around the entire class at all times to make sure the students are doing the poses correctly at all times.
-This is very important to avoid injuries.
-This is why walking is often better, as it is safer.
+Walking, swimming, bicycling, and gardening are all excellent activities.
+Long-lived people in the world frequently work outside, but not strenuously.
+Meditative exercises such as yoga or tai chi are also acceptable, but be cautious because many people are injured in these classes as a result of peer pressure to keep up with their classmates’ performance rather than focusing on where they are as individuals.
+The teacher must walk around the entire class at all times to ensure that the students are performing the poses correctly.
+This is critical in order to avoid injuries.
+Walking is often preferable because it is safer.